The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 \begin{dfn}[Reflection-compatible Coxeter systems] Let $W$ be a Coxeter group and $S$ and $S'$ two Coxeter generating sets for $W$.
 Then $S$ and $S'$ are \emph{reflection-compatible} if $S^W = (S')^W$, that is, their sets of reflections agree.
 By slight abuse of notation we will also call the associated graphs and diagrams reflection-compatible. \end{dfn}

-\begin{qst}[(Expanded) reflection-compatible isomorphism problem] Given two (expanded and) reflection-compatible complete Coxeter graphs, is there an algorithm that decides whether the corresponding vertices of the Coxeter galaxy are in a same connected component? \end{qst}
+\begin{qst}[(Saturated) reflection-compatible isomorphism problem] Given two (saturated and) reflection-compatible complete Coxeter graphs, is there an algorithm that decides whether the corresponding vertices of the Coxeter galaxy are in a same connected component? \end{qst}